captainorigami01/pygame-inputs/buttons.md

 Finds out whether the button is pressed or not

 `event` is passed from the event loop within your project

+In link buttons, if it detects that the button is pressed it will open the link as well In app buttons, if it detects that the button is pressed it will open the app as well

 The code below uses the event handler from the [starter.py script](https://github.com/captainorigami01/pygame-inputs/blob/c1b627e65933d34479a9376751eaf7d4776e48b1/starter.py)